 Founder and Head of School

 Lance has always been passionate about helping children succeed.
-He has taught children of all ages in five different countries, in both traditional classrooms and other non-traditional settings.
-He also has had many experiences as a successful entrepreneur and currently owns three small businesses in the education space.
-His other professional passion is for public policy and he has spent time working with several elected officials, including analyzing Utah education policy for Governor Herbert.
-He has a Bachelor of Science in Economics, a Master of Business Administration, and a Juris Doctorate, all from BYU.
-In his spare time he loves playing with his four children, writing music, and watching the Utah Jazz!
+He has taught children of all ages in five different countries, in both traditional classrooms and other non-traditional settings, including urban districts in downtown Chicago and Jacksonville, FL while a Teach For America corps member.
+He is also a successful entrepreneur and currently owns several small businesses with over 100 employees along the Wasatch front --mostly in the education space.
+His other professional passion is for public policy and he has spent time working with several elected officials, including analyzing Utah education policy for Governor Herbert, and working on Congressman Chris Stewart's campaign (his father).
+He has a Bachelor of Science in Economics, a Master of Business Administration, and a Juris Doctorate, all from BYU, as well as a Master of Education from Teachers College, Columbia University in NYC-- the #1 rated program in the entire country for launching innovative schools.
+In his spare time he loves playing with his five children, writing music, and watching UFC.

 Serena Cofer is passionate about learning through curiosity, exploration, and awareness - in all walks of her life.
 She is the mother of four children and loves spending time with them.
 She received her Montessori Early Childhood teaching credential and her Bachelors degree in education with a UT teaching licence.
 While at a local charter school, Serena worked with children in various grades ranging from Kindergarten to Middle School.
 In addition to learning through education and self-education, she also enjoys learning through movement and embodiment practices, including learning to be a Feldenkrais practitioner.
 Serena loves hiking, reading, and board games; and recently learned to snowboard!
 She is on a lifelong journey of growth for herself, her children, and all those who join her.